Common Stocks, Preferred Stocks: Basic Concepts

 Rights to Dividends

-A corporation does not have to distribute profits to shareholders in the form of dividends, and indeed, many growth companies re-invest profits for greater growth rather than distribute them to shareholders, but if the company does declare a dividend, equal to a specific amount for each share, then common shareholders are entitled to the dividend amount times the number of shares owned.
-However, common shareholders rights to dividends are subordinate to the rights of preferred shareholders, if the company has preferred shareholders.
+A corporation does not have to distribute profits to shareholders as dividends, and indeed, many growth companies re-invest profits for greater growth rather than distribute them to shareholders, but if the company does declare a dividend, equal to a specific amount for each share, then common shareholders are entitled to the dividend amount times the number of shares owned.
+However, common shareholders rights to dividends are subordinate to the rights of any preferred shareholders.

 No Stock Rights for Beneficial Owners of Shares Held in Street Name